Elbow Replacement Surgery

 Elbow replacement surgery tends to improve the long-term quality of life.
 Increasing mobility and missing fewer work days due to repetitive pain.
 Although it may need a replacement after some time, most who have elbow replacement surgery enjoy a greater quality of life in the future.

 At One Healthcare we can book you in to see a specialist Orthopaedic Shoulder and Elbow surgeon, usually within 48 hours, for an initial consultation.
 Elbow replacement surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Elbow Replacement Surgery treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 - Specialist Physiotherapy and nursing teams

 - Little waiting time for surgery

 *Dependent on Consultant availability